Anderson-100/titanic_predictions/README.md

 - Preprocessing the data with standard normalization and PCA normalization
 - Tuning hyperparameters of the model
 - Adding/removing features used for training

+A more detailed explanation of my process can be found in the writeup document `Writeup.pdf`.